gymreklab/GangSTR/README.md

 #### INFO fields

-INFO fields contain aggregated statistics about each STR.
+INFO fields contain aggregated statistics about each TR.
 The following custom fields are added:

 | **FIELD** | **DESCRIPTION** |
 |-----------|------------------|